SnapperGee/periodic-element/README.md

 }
 ```

-It should be noted that this class performs numerous validations on its
-constructor arguments to make sure a "valid" (according to this lua module)
+This class performs some validations on its constructor arguments to make sure a
-element is created.
-If any of these validations fail an exception is thrown.
-For
+valid element is created.
+If any of these validations fail, an exception is
-instance a `number` property must be between `1` and `118`, a `name` can't be
+thrown.
+For instance a `mass` property must be greater than `0`, a `name` can't
-blank, a `symbol` can only be 1-2 characters, and a block can only be one of
+be blank, a `symbol` can only be 1-2 characters, and a block can only be one of
 `'s'`, `'p'`, `'d'`, or `'f'` characters or `nil`.

 ## Elements Module